Israel is at war with Hamas. Here’s what to know - KESQ

 Israel on Wednesday formed an emergency government and war management cabinet.

-On Friday, Israel’s military appeared to prepare to escalate its retaliation, ordering 1.1 million people in northern Gaza to evacuate their homes immediately.
+On Friday, Israel’s military told the 1.1 million people in northern Gaza to evacuate their homes immediately.

-The next day, it announced a six-hour window for Palestinians to flee south along specified streets within Gaza.

 CNN has geolocated and authenticated five videos from the scene of a large explosion along one of the evacuation routes for civilians south of Gaza City.